MR Dictionary

 Same underlying population (in two-sample MR)

-It is important that the genetic IV-risk factor and genetic IV-outcome associations in two-sample MR are from the same underlying population or, at a minimum, there is evidence that the gene IV-risk factor association is similar in the population used for the second sample (genetic IV-outcome association).
+It is important that the associations between both the genetic instrumental variable (IV) and exposure and the genetic IV and outcome in two-sample MR are from the same underlying population.
+Alternatively, at a minimum, there is evidence that the association between the IV and exposure is similar in the population used for the second sample (i.e., the source of association of the genetic IV and outcome).

-Many GWAS that are used to identify genetic IVs for MR (and for the genetic IV-risk factor associations) are conducted in women and men combined.
-If these findings are then combined with genetic IV-outcome associations in women only (for example, if the outcome of interest were breast or ovarian cancer), the assumption is that the genetic IV-risk factor association does not differ between women and men.
-Ideally, we would want to have the two samples from the same underlying population.
-If this is not possible (e.g., because aggregate data being used and the populations differ in the two samples), some attempt should be made to find some data that provides evidence that the genetic IV-risk factor association is similar in the population used for the genetic IV-outcome association, as in the original GWAS
+Many genome-wide association studies (GWASs) that are used to identify genetic IVs associated with the exposure for an MR analysis are conducted in women and men combined.
+If these findings are then combined with data used to source information about the association between those same genetic IVs and the outcome in women only (for example, if the outcome of interest was breast or ovarian cancer), the assumption is that the association between the genetic IV and exposure does not differ between women and men.
+Ideally, the two samples would be from the same underlying population.
+If this is not possible (e.g., because aggregate data being used and the populations differ in the two samples), some attempt should be made to find evidence that the associations between the genetic IV and exposure is similar in the population used to source the association between the genetic IV and outcome, as in the original GWAS

 Relationship of one-sample and two-sample Mendelian randomization: populations and samples.
 In all examples, the green box represents the same underlying population from which samples are drawn; the black circles represent the samples and the text in these summarises the source of association of genetic instrument with exposure (βZX) and association of genetic instrument with outcome (βZY).
 In one-sample MR (A) where βZX and βZY are estimated within the same population, there may be over-fitting of the data because the predicted (by genetic IV) values of X are then used to predict Y in the same sample.
 In this study type, weak instrument bias will be expected to bias towards the confounded result.
 In one-sample MR, it is not necessary to have exposures measured on all sample participants.
 For expensive exposures, these could be measured in a subsample (B).
 The properties and sources of bias will be broadly similar to those in (A), where exposures are measured in all participants, but the likelihood of weak instrument bias may be greater.
 When βZX is obtained in a one-sample MR study but with external weights (i.e., the